Panorama City & Antelope Valley Medical Center

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- If funded, all grantees will be required to provide a mid-year progress report no later than January 10, 2020.
-Progress Report instructions will be provided in the Letter of Agreement.
+If funded, all grantees will be required to provide a final report by January 2022.
+Final Report instructions will be provided in the Letter of Agreement.

 By the Numbers

 You can find all the CHNA Reports organized by Year and Medical Center in the Community Health Needs Assessment (CHNA) Section of the Service Areas Page.